• Skip to primary navigation

 What to make for Christmas dinner for one?

 The best way to approach Christmas dinner for yourself is to make it super easy and super delicious.
 Choose foods that cook together and ones that cook quickly.
-That's why I like this ham steak, roasted brussels sprouts, and mashed potatoes.

 What are the best foods to eat for Christmas?